ngracilla/100DaysOfSwiftUI/log.md

 * prefer constants over variables when possible for optimization, control, and to avoid mistakes
 * By convention, prefer camelCase for variable or constant naming style

-### Day 2: simple data types, part 2 - Booleans, string interpolation, and checkpoint 1
+#### SwiftUI Day 2: simple data types, part 2 - Booleans, string interpolation, and checkpoint 1

 > Booleans, string interpolation, and ✅ checkpoint 1